liuxiaoyongKB/SHVC-FoV/README.md

 # SHVC-FoV
-This project implements Scalable high efficiency video coding based on the region of interest.
+This project implements scalable high efficiency video coding based on the region of interest.